hcrudge/NSS-FreshTomatoes/README.md

 cd fresh-tomatoes``

 1. Create an api directory outside of the project directory.
+2. You will need to request an API Key from The Movie Database (https://developers.themoviedb.org/3/getting-started/introduction)
-1. In the api directory, create a copy of the database.json.example and remove the .example extension.
+3. In the api directory, create a copy of the database.json.example and remove the .example extension.
-1. Run json-server -p 8088 -w database.json from the api directory.
+4. Run json-server -p 8088 -w database.json from the api directory.
-1. Run npm install and wait for all dependencies to be installed.
+5. Run npm install and wait for all dependencies to be installed.
-1. Run npm start to verify that installation was successful.
+6. Run npm start to verify that installation was successful.

-    Note: Your database.json file is already in the .gitignore file for this project, so it will never be added to the repo or pushed to Github.
+>Note: Your database.json file is already in the .gitignore file for this project, so it will never be added to the repo or pushed to Github.

-I decided to create Fresh Tomatoes becuase I love to spend time watching good movies, but there are so many options out there, and not all of them are worth my time to watch (for me).
-I have lovley friends and family who recommend films, but I have found that often I couldn't remember the name of a movie they recommended, or I would remember the name, but couln't remember who recommended it to me, so I could tell if I really wanted to watch that or was in the mood for the type of film they generally enjoyed.
+I decided to create Fresh Tomatoes because I love to spend time watching good movies, but there are so many options out there, and not all of them are worth my time to watch (for me).
+I have lovely friends and family who recommend films, but I have found that often I couldn't remember the name of a movie they recommended, or I would remember the name, but couldn't remember who recommended it to me, so I could tell if I really wanted to watch that or was in the mood for the type of film they generally enjoyed.

 I was frustrated with available list applications and their lack of features for keeping track of these recommendations, so I built my app to keep track of a users list of movies recommended by friends, as well as their ratings of these movies once they had watched them.